coryshain/conlen/README.md

 # fMRI_conlen

-This repository contains code to reproduce the analyses in Shain et al. (in prep), _Constituent length effects do not support syntactic abstraction in the human language network_ from preprocessed fMRI timecourses to final statistical results.
+This repository contains code to reproduce the analyses in Shain et al. (in prep), _'Constituent length' effects in fMRI do not provide evidence for abstract syntactic processing_ from preprocessed fMRI timecourses to final statistical results.

 The processing pipeline follows the following steps:
 1. (Optional) Extract tabular data from preprocessed fMRI timecourses